sketch-hq/frontend-code-test/README.md

 If you've finished the application as it's stated above, send us the code with no problems.
 But in case you want more challenges, you can add a couple of features (working on the bonus points won't necessarily make us value better your solution):

 - Tests.
 - Load different documents depending on the URL.
-In addition to the default document above, you can query for the one with the shortID `4W43q`
+In addition to the default document above, you can query for the one with the id `40432a93-5434-4059-87b9-545fd1ad6ee0`

 ---